HamadKashmiri/HamadKashmiri/README.md

 ## I'm a Developer

 - 🌱 I’m currently increasing my skills with AWS and cloud computing
-- 🥅 2022 Goals: Learn more about web3 and the cloud
+- 🥅 Goals: Learn more about web3 and expand skills with AWS (currently taking an AWS certified developer course)
 - ⚡ Fun fact: I love animation and 3d modelling, though I don't get much time to do it!
 - 😻 Check out the NFT collection I created: [SobzeeSquad](https://opensea.io/collection/sobzee-squad)